 This type of surgery uses a robotic device the surgeon controls to accomplish challenging surgical maneuvers not possible with just the surgeon’s hands alone.
 Not all cancer surgeries can be performed in this manner.

 Cancer treatments of any kind require accepting some risks and considerations.
 The risks of cancer surgery vary according to the type of surgery performed.
 Different surgeries will last longer than others and thus may carry a higher risk of anesthesia reaction.
 Excessive bleeding may also occur as a result of cancer surgery.

-Considerations of cancer surgery take into account a patient’s age, aggressiveness of the cancer, the prognosis and the patient’s goals.
+Considerations of what cancer surgery to use take into account a patient’s age, aggressiveness of the cancer, the prognosis and the patient’s goals.
 For example, surgery can worsen existing heart, liver and kidney conditions, so some patients may choose not to risk surgery.